Leading grassroots economic justice in the South

 Our Impact at a Glance

-Together, we can end the cycle of poverty and incarceration.
+Together, we can end the cycle of poverty and mass incarceration.

 Mass incarceration is both a cause and effect of poverty.
-Community Spring is responding by providing cash assistance, advocating for policy change, and shifting harmful narratives.
+Community Spring is responding by expanding access to income, advocating for policy change, and shifting harmful narratives.